cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### Images

+* Make images better usable by the browser with using srcset
 *   Compress images

 * Minify all css html and javascript so the page will only load the necessary things.